How tub slap affects your side dump trailer

 Tub Slap and Trailer Stability

 Tub slap plays a critical role in an effective tub clean-out, but it can also affect a trailer’s stability.
-SmithCo has been designing side dump trailers for more than 25 years, and our designers and engineers have the expertise needed to properly execute a trailer design that incorporates a safe tub slap action in the dump cycle.
+SmithCo has been designing side dump trailers for nearly 30 years, and our designers and engineers have the expertise needed to properly execute a trailer design that incorporates a safe tub slap action in the dump cycle.

 Unfortunately, not all trailer manufacturers account for tub slap in the design of their trailers, resulting in stability issues.
 The trailer’s cylinders and attached components must be properly designed, tested, and manufactured to account for the forces that are generated by this movement.
 The trailer must be engineered to work with the tub slap, not against it.